mcsgeek/mcsgeek/README.md

 **[BootPrep](https://github.com/mcsgeek/bootprep)** is my flagship project.

-BootPrep is a lightweight boot preparation layer for Debian, Ubuntu, and their derivatives using Snapper with the default nested Btrfs subvolume layout.
+BootPrep is a lightweight boot preparation layer for Debian, Ubuntu, and their derivatives using Btrfs and Snapper.

 It is designed to work alongside native tools such as **Btrfs, Snapper, GRUB, and grub-btrfs**, handling the additional boot preparation needed after snapshot operations.